-Marketers don’t know about the post-click experience.
+Marketers don’t know about the post-click landing page.

 This is a position many teams are in, and it’s understandable.
 Advertising has evolved drastically in the last few decades from a discipline that, for a hundred years, was mostly driven by traditional campaigns.
 In them, the ad itself did the selling.
-There was no click, no post-click experience.
+There was no click, no post-click landing page.
 When the prospect wanted to learn more about a product or service, they simply called the number on the ad or mailed a check.

 This gave the sales team much better access to potential customer that they no longer have.
-Now, users navigate the buyer’s journey largely on their own, which means that landing pages that match the ad, and elaborate on the product or service in an appealing way, are necessary.
+Now, users navigate the buyer’s journey largely on their own, which means that post-click landing pages that match the ad, and elaborate on the product or service in an appealing way, are necessary.
 More and more, businesses are realizing this, but many are still far behind.

 Campaigns are created in silos.